lkieronski/docker_mssql_instance/README.md

 run docker-compose up -d command

-after container is started make attach_db.sh executable and run commad bash attach_db.sh if you changed password in docker-compose run script with argument: bash attach_db.sh <new_password>
+after container is started make attach_db.sh executable and run commad: bash attach_db.sh

+if you changed password in docker-compose run script with argument: bash attach_db.sh <new_password>

 you need to run the script only once when the container is created

 all is set now :)